-Study shows real‐time data analysis and reporting of key indicators to help CII water users improve efficiency by identifying cooling tower water waste.
+Study shows real‐time data analysis and reporting of key indicators to help commercial water users improve efficiency by identifying cooling tower water waste.

-Study the ability of water absorbing hydrogels to reduce water requirements in turf.
+Study looks at the ability of water absorbing hydrogels to reduce water requirements in turf.

-Study the ability of polymer coated sand to hold water around the root zone reducing irrigation needs.
+Study looks at the ability of polymer coated sand to hold water around the root zone reducing irrigation needs.

-ARGO created Flip My Lawn.com as a tool for consumers and water conservation professionals to estimate project rebate amounts for turf removal as well as providing local resources to consumers based on zip code inputs.
+ARGO created Flip My Lawn.com as a tool to estimate turf removal project rebate amounts, and local resources to consumers based on zip code inputs.

-Evaluation of advanced oxidation reactor for water reuse in poultry processing plant.
+Study evaluates the use of advanced oxidation for water reuse in poultry processing plant.

 California State University, Fullerton

 Study uses sap flow sensors on avocado trees to help growers in southern California save irrigation water and improve water efficiency.

 Study looks at effective water reuse in cooling tower systems.